mozilla-ai/.github/profile/README.md

 ## What we're working on:

+- [mcpd](https://github.com/mozilla-ai/mcpd): requirements.txt for agentic systems.
+Manage MCP servers and tools with one config.
+- [any-llm](https://github.com/mozilla-ai/any-llm): A single interface to use different llm providers.
 - [any-agent](https://github.com/mozilla-ai/any-agent): A single interface to use and evaluate different agent frameworks.
-- [any-llm](https://github.com/mozilla-ai/any-llm): A single interface to use different llm providers.

 ### 📘 Blueprints